 WOLVERINE7 of 13

 When Logan did the seemingly impossible and actually died, his Wolverine name and costume eventually passed to his clone and protégé X-23.

 Already a seasoned warrior before taking on the Wolverine identity, X-23, or Laura, as her friends call her, has proven that, like her former mentor, she’s the best there is at what she does.

 The original Wolverine is now back in action with Laura once again going by the codename X-23.

 Kate Spencer was the last person to wear the name Manhunter in the DC Universe, and the first woman to do so.
 A unique prospect among comic book heroines when she was created, Spencer was a single mom and brutal vigilante whose title defied cancellation numerous times through fan outcry and support.

 Spencer was also an attorney, and was Wonder Woman’s defense lawyer when she killed Maxwell Lord.
-She also served alongside the Birds of Prey and the JSA (like several of her namesakes, and her superpowered grandparents) but has only had sporadic appearances in recent years.
+She also served alongside the Birds of Prey and the JSA (like several of her namesakes, and her superpowered grandparents), and recently reappeared in Event Leviathan.

 THOR9 of 13

 The idea of Thor’s name passing on to a new hero is a little odd as it’s, well, his name, and not a title.
 But that’s exactly what happened when Thor (who for a time went by Odinson) became unworthy of wielding Mjolnir in Original Sin.